-Legal challenges to awarding commercial gaming licenses to a tribe have not been fully resolved
+Legal challenges for tribal commercial gaming licenses have not been fully resolved

 SB 1126 would authorize casino gaming in five Virginia localities, two of which-Norfolk and Richmond-can only host a casino that is owned and operated by the Pamunkey.
 Few states have given federal tribes a statutory preference for a commercial gaming license.
 Connecticut's granting of a preference most closely parallels what is currently proposed in Virginia.